-Infertility is a serious problem in India.
-The National Family Health Survey (2015-2016) indicates a sharper fall in fertility amongst the urban population as compared to rural population.
-Interestingly both male and female partners are responsible for this decline, bursting the myth that infertility is a gender specific problem.
+Infertility is a serious concern in India.
+The National Family Health Survey (2015-2016) indicates a more acute fall in fertility amongst the urban population as compared to the rural population.

-The answer lies in providing information about the reasons for male infertility, availability of fertility treatments and spreading awareness about it’s social and psychological aspects.
+The answer lies in providing information about the reasons for male infertility, the availability of fertility treatments and spreading awareness about its social and psychological aspects.
 These measures will go a long way in fostering healthy and happy families.